Satsujjinn/NexusFileAppV2/README.md

 * In a folder view, use the “...” menu to create a folder, import files, or sort items.
 * Long-press or swipe an item for rename, duplicate, or delete options.
 * Tap the share icon to share documents via Mail, WhatsApp, or other apps.
+* Use the cloud buttons on the home screen to sync or back up all files to iCloud.

 ## License